DataDog/documentation/content/en/developers/guide/legacy.md

 ---
 kind: documentation
-title: Legacy Agent v5
+title: Create an Agent check for Datadog Agent 5
-description: Learn how to create an Agent check for Datadog Agent v5.
+description: Learn how to create an Agent check for Datadog Agent 5.
 aliases:
 - /developers/integrations/legacy
 ---